E

 $1.2B

-Paul McCartney's $1.2B fortune is more than double Elton John's $550M—and the difference comes down to one shrewd move: owning other people's hit songs instead of just his own.
+Paul McCartney's $1.2B fortune is more than double Elton John's $550M—the difference between owning a publishing empire versus just owning your songs.

 Elton John's Revenue